About

 BIO

-For Helene, cultivating that connection is rooted in a deeply personal perspective.
+For Helene, cultivating connection with her listeners is important especially in these divisive times.
 She recalls meeting a woman after a house concert, who told her through tears, “Listening to you and your songs makes me want to be a better person.”
+Helene reflects, “I can't think of a better reason to keep doing what I do.
+And to keep believing there's a higher purpose for me writing one more song that only a few people may ever hear.
+Sometimes my songs remind me that I need to do better too.”

 Robert K. Oermann of Music Row Magazine declared, "Our DisCovery Award goes to Helene Cronin, yet another example of how women are making some of our best music.”